wpengine/faustjs/docs/previews/README.md

 npm i typescript @types/react @types/react-dom @types/node -D
 ```

-TL;DR
-Checkout the [example project](/examples/preview) to see how it works.
+**TL;DR:** Check out the [example project](/examples/preview) to see how it works.

 ## WPE Headless Plugin

-In order to enable previews in WordPress, you'll first need to install the [wpe-headless plugin](https://wp-product-info.wpesvc.net/v1/plugins/wpe-headless?download).
+To enable previews in WordPress, you'll first need to install the [wpe-headless plugin](https://wp-product-info.wpesvc.net/v1/plugins/wpe-headless?download).
 You also need to install [WPGraphQL](https://wordpress.org/plugins/wp-graphql/).

-The plugin enables an OAuth flow for users to authenticate with WordPress and receive an access token which is used for subsequent API calls (i.e. GQL/REST).
+The plugin enables an OAuth flow for users to authenticate with WordPress and receive an access token for subsequent API calls (i.e., GQL/REST).

-In addition, the plugin will rewrite URLs in WordPress so that when a user clicks view/preview on a post, they will be taken to the frontend rather than WP.
+Also, the plugin will rewrite URLs in WordPress so that when a user clicks view/preview on a post, the URL goes to the frontend rather than WordPress.

 ### Plugin Settings

-Go to Settings->Headless to view the plugin's settings page:
+Go to **Settings->Headless** to view the plugin's settings page:

 ![Headless Plugin Menu](/docs/previews/headless-settings.jpg)

-There are 2 settings that assist in previews.
+Two settings assist in previews.
 The first setting is the location of your frontend.
-You'll need to enter a `Front-end site URL`, which will be `http://localhost:3000` for this example.
+You'll need to enter a `Frontend site URL`, which will be `http://localhost:3000` for this example.

 The second one is read-only.
 It gives you an API secret key that you need to use on your backend for your frontend.